This information applies to South Australia only. Please contact your local state or territory if living outside of SA.

 The Federal Disability Discrimination Act 1992, applies throughout Australia and contains information about access rights with an assistance animal and the definition of an assistance animal under the Federal Act.

-You can contact the Australian Human Rights Commission on 1300 656 419 or visit their website at https://www.humanrights.gov.au/
+You can contact the Australian Human Rights Commission on 1300 656 419 or visit their website

 11. Can accreditation be revoked?

-12. Can I pat a disability dog
+12. Can I pat an assistance dog?

-You should always ask the owner before you pat a dog, this is particularly important for disability dogs who often have an important job to and should not be distracted under any circumstances.
+You should always ask the owner before you pat a dog, this is particularly important for assistance dogs who often have an important job to and should not be distracted under any circumstances.
 You should never pat a dog without permission from its owner.